Daviesss/hector_slam/README.md

 # Hector_slam.
 Hector slam stack for mapping ..

-This packge entails a ros package for mapping "Hector slam".
+This package entails a ros package for mapping "Hector slam".

 To install hector mapping stack,type the following command below:
 ```